djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 Is Rails is having a resurgence?!

+Is this useful technology to develop sites fast?

 ## What is Ruby on Rails

 [Ruby on Rails](https://rubyonrails.org/) (Rails) is a web application framework written meant to mean to 'compress the complexity' of modern web apps.